-One of the first archives we have been given to manage is Turbulence.org and its archival site Archive.turbulence.org.
+One of the first archives the ELO has been given to manage is Turbulence.org and its archival site Archive.turbulence.org.
 Access to Turbulence’s hundreds of commissioned works will become available at its new home in January 2017.
-The ELO has been given is the trAce Online Writing Centre digital files dating from 1995-2005.
+The ELO has also been given the trAce Online Writing Centre digital files dating from 1995-2005.
 Access to trAce’s many resources will be available in the spring 2018.
-Also included in the ELA is the Electronic Literature Organization Collection of videos and audio tapes from performances/
+Also included in ELA is the ELO’s own collection of videos and audio tapes from performances/

 readings and conference presentations from the 1990s onward, recorded on VHS, cassettes, and mini-cassette by members of the Electronic Literature Organization.
 ELL staff have digitalized the materials, making videos available on Vimeo and YouTube and audio files available on SoundCloud.
 Also part of this collection are works of electronic literature produced on diskette and CD-ROM from two main sources: entries to the 2001 Electronic Literature Awards and works to show at the State of the Arts conference in 2002.

 - Turbulence.org: 344 works of e-lit and Internet art, most now accessible, commissioned by founder Helen Thorington and Jo-Anne Green.

 - trAce Online Writing Centre: 34 works from the journal (frAme), published by this influential UK organization founded by media theorist Sue Thomas.